 In the second group phase another two games will be played (one with each new team) after which the first two teams will progress through to the Playoff phase and the last two teams are eliminated.

 Eight teams’ progress to the playoff phase and after three playoff rounds the Champions League Winner is crowned!
 Only one game is played per round in the playoff phase!

 We have 6 different facilities in MBT that have very different uses for your team and your players, and here they are:

 - Medical Center

-Medical Center is a facility in which players are treated to recover faster from their injuries.
-It has 3 levels and each level varies from the other in the number of players it can take and the speed that it can heal them as well as in maintenance cost.
+Medical Center is a facility in which players are treated in order to recover faster from their injuries.
+It has 3 levels and each level varies from the other depending on the number of players it can accommodate, the speed in which a given player can be healed, as well as the maintenance cost.

-- Medical Center level I has room for ONE player to receive the finest medical treatment, it helps speed up his recovery and cost per player depend on the League you play in.
+- Medical Center Level I has room for ONE player to receive the finest medical treatment, it helps speed up his recovery and the cost per player depends on the League you play in.

-- Medical Center level II has room for TWO players to receive the finest medical treatment and it increases their recovery time helping them recover even faster.
-Cost per player depend on the League you play in.
+Medical Center Level II has room for TWO players to receive the finest medical treatment, it reduces their recovery time by helping them recover even faster.
+The cost per player depends on the League you play in.

-- Medical Center level III has room for THREE players to be treated by the finest doctors and help them recover from injury the fastest.
-Cost per player depend on the League you play in.
+Medical Center Level III has room for THREE players to be treated by the most excellent doctors and help them recover from injury the fastest.
+The cost per player depends on the League you play in.

 - Youth Academy